Polis Evo 2

-Polis Evo 2 (also known as Police Evo for Indonesian release) is a 2018 Malaysian Malay-language buddy cop action thriller film directed by Joel Soh and Andre Chiew, starring Zizan Razak and Shaheizy Sam reprise their respective roles, with Indonesian actress Raline Shah joined them as the main cast.
-It revolves Malaysian and Indonesian police to crippled a group of terrorists attacking a hostile village and detaining residents as the hostages.
+Polis Evo 2 (also known as Police Evo for Indonesian release) is a 2018 Malaysian buddy cop war film Co-produced and distributed by Astro Shaw, the film was directed by Joel Soh and Andre Chiew, starring Zizan Razak and Shaheizy Sam reprise their respective roles, with Indonesian actress Raline Shah joined them as the main cast.
+It revolves Malaysian and Indonesian police to crippled a group of terrorists attacking a hostile village and detaining residents as hostages.

 The film was released on 22 November 2018 and is a sequel to the 2015 film of the same title.
 In December 2018, Polis Evo 2 was listed by the local Malaysian newspaper Harian Metro as among the top 10 local films in Malaysian history.
-A third sequel of the film is currently in development, with Syafiq Yusof took the role as the director.
+A third sequel of the film was released in May 2023 with Syafiq Yusof took the role as the director.

 Plot

 In Bongsun, Pahang, a shootout occurs between the Malaysian police and terrorist members of al-Minas.
 The shooting ends with the leader of al-Minas being heavily injured and captured, while his brother Saif Hasyam, escapes and vowing revenge.

-Months later, Inspectors Sani and Khai are involved in a joint operation with Indonesia police to bust a drug deal, led by a drug dealer, Riky.
-In the chaos they stumbled upon an undercover Indonesia police, Rian.
+Months later, Inspectors Sani and Khai are involved in a joint operation with Indonesian police to bust a drug deal, led by a drug dealer, Riky.
+In the chaos, they stumbled upon an undercover Indonesian police, Rian.
 Unknown of her identity, the officers engaged her, but she managed to flee the scene.
 She handles intel to her boss, Komisaris Adli Apda, but then realised Apda was Riky's accomplice, who warned Riky about the police raid which allowed him to escape just in time.
 He tries to kill her, but Rian manages to shoot him.

 At the crime scene, Sani and Khai received a tip that the al-Minas faction is having a trade at Pulau Cherong (fictional island) with Riky.
 They head to the island with two more officers, Lah and Dan.
 During the reconnaissance, they stumbled Rian again, whose intention was to find and capture Riky when the deal became botched.
-The situation goes awry when an army of al-Minas terrorists launched gas in the island, taking every villagers as hostages.
+The situation goes awry when an army of al-Minas terrorists launches gas in the island, taking every villager as hostages.
 Khai is separated while tailing a terrorist, Lah is killed in the shootout, while Sani and Dan are captured.

-Khai returns to the scene and find an unconscious Rian, but he gets knocked down by an exploding gas tank.
+Khai returns to the scene and finds an unconscious Rian, but he gets knocked down by an exploding gas tank.
 In Kuala Lumpur, police head SAC Dato Azizat Mansor tries to negotiate with Saif, the current leader of al-Minas.
 Saif demands his brother to be handed back to him within hours.
 However, he kills two hostages when the police are unable to make his request within the time given.
 In response, they sent a 10-men UKAP operatives to rescue the hostages.